LucasRBA/Parking-project-DIO/README.md

 #### Feel free to fork and add your own features to the project.

-#### To access the project in a live environment go to https://dio-java-project.herokuapp.com/swagger-ui.html, see the credentials in
+#### To access the project in a live environment go to https://dio-java-project.herokuapp.com/swagger-ui.html, see the credentials in Parking-project-DIO/src/main/java/one/digitalinnovation/parking/config/SecurityConfiguration.java lines 21 and 22 .